ericwq/gskills/docs/load.md

 "gRPC currently supports its own "grpclb" protocol for look-aside load-balancing.
 However, the popular Envoy proxy uses the xDS API for many types of configuration, including load balancing, and that API is evolving into a standard that will be used to configure a variety of data plane software.
 In order to converge with this industry trend, gRPC will be moving from its original grpclb protocol to the new xDS protocol."

 Here is my prediction (2021-Jan-03): `defaultServiceConfigRawJSON` is a short-cuts to let the gRPC core to reuse the existing service config component.
 This short-cuts will be replaced by a new way in the future.
 The reason is simple: Using raw json string to set the service config is weird.
 It's error prone and mysterious.
-As XDS support becomes mature, we will see the change in 2021.
+As xDS support becomes mature, we will see the change in 2021.

 Next, let's continue to discuss how to use `defaultServiceConfig`.